Child Sex Crime Victims' Private Info Left In Public Court Docs

 CBS 2 decided it was necessary to publish a story about the issue because, after a month, Brown still hadn’t taken action, and because this violation of state law potentially impacts more than the 21 victims CBS 2 identified.

-“Most of the time, news organizations are struggling with access to information,” Neuman said.
+“Most of the time, news organizations are struggling with access to information,” Newman said.
 “In this case, you came across something that you thought you shouldn’t have access to.”

 “I assumed that … you’d be telling a story that they’d fixed it already,” she said.